billmullen42/billmullen42.github.io/essays/Why_Bother.md

 And that was a straw man argument.

+## Just that easy

 As I learn more and more tools for software engineering, I like to make a case for the value of what I've learned, weighed against the drawbacks of that framework or language or approach.
 To make my point clear, I can start by playing my former, more naive self.
 If I can convince him, hopefully I can convince any skeptic as well.

-But as my tools get better, it's getting harder to see the other side.

-For Semantic UI I have a particularly hard time imagining what a critic would say not just because it's useful, but because it's so easy.
+But as my tools get better, it's getting harder to give skepticism a fair shake.
+For Semantic UI I have a particularly hard time not just because it's useful, but because it's so easy.

+## But how?

 I think this framwork is quick to pick up by its design, and by its modular nature.